rubenxi/deepseek-web-chat/README.md

 # Works online!
 There's an option to enable HuggingFace servers so it uses an online model (DeepSeek-R1-Distill-Qwen-32B).

+Note: There's a limitation of uses per day with the default api key.

 # Install and run the DeepSeek model in Debian
 Simply run in a Debian based system: